TORONTO METROPOLITAN UNIVERSITY

 Note: In order for a student to pass a course, a minimum overall course mark of 50% must be obtained.
 In addition, for courses that have both "Theory and Laboratory" components, the student must pass the Laboratory and Theory portions separately by achieving a minimum of 50% in the combined Laboratory components and 50% in the combined Theory components.
 Please refer to the "Course Evaluation" section above for details on the Theory and Laboratory components (if applicable).

-ExaminationsMidterm exam in Week 7 (March 3), two hours, closed book (covers Weeks 1-6).
+ExaminationsMidterm exam on Week 7 (February 26), two hours, closed book (covers Weeks 1-6).

 Final exam, during exam period, three hours, closed book.

-Other Evaluation Information* Quiz-1 in Week 5 (tentative) and Quiz-2 in Week 11 (tentative)
+Other Evaluation Information* Quiz-1 on Week 5 (tentative) and Quiz-2 0n Week 11 (tentative)

 * Laboratory and project are important components of learning and practicing the topics learnt in the class.
 You are expected to do your labs individually and make significant contribution to the project.
 You will be evaluated individually for the labs and the project.
 Lab manual includes details about submission, late penalty, and evaluation of the labs.